Why should I consider applying to the UB School of Pharmacy and Pharmaceutical Sciences? What makes the University at Buffalo unique?

 I heard that you have to do a research project in order to graduate.
 How does that work?

-Yes, Pharmaceutical Sciences is a STEM (Science, Technology, Engineering and Math) degree program.
+Yes, our graduate programs are considered STEM (Science, Technology, Engineering and Math) degree programs.

 Can we study part-time?

+Part-time is a possibility.
 Full-time registration is satisfied by ≥ 12 credit hours per semester if you are not supported by an assistantship, and ≥ 9 credit hours/semester if you are supported by an assistantship.
 Registration for less than these credit hours is permitted after the student has completed his/her Departmental Preliminary Examination.
 Departmental policy requires that PhD students must remain full-time until the dissertation has been submitted to the Dissertation Committee.
-You should check with the Graduate School to ensure that your registration complies with University requirements.
 You should also be aware that different student-loan programs, the U.S. Immigration and Naturalization Service, health insurance carriers, etc. can impose different rules for full-time student registration.

 Do you require a minimum GPA and GRE?